 Yes, the Amigos were there in 1978, when America’s first national guitar show was held in a Dallas hotel basement.
 John Brinkmann and his partners organized that now-legendary event, which garnered participation from a dozen-or-so nervous and nationally-known dealers.
 No one owned guitar stands, so Les Paul models and Stella parlor guitars shared table tops next to each other.
 Curious show-goers meandered among stacks of empty cases in the narrow aisles, and exhibitors warily posted prices on their merchandise.

 Over two hundred shows later, Amigo events are still known for their smooth-running organization, tight security, and the abundance of foreign and domestic buyers.
 Since founding Texas Guitar Shows, the Amigos have pioneered almost every innovation in the guitar show business.
-The fabulous Arlington, Texas show (Guitarlington) remains the world’s largest consumer guitar event, and is considered by most exhibitors to be the show to attend.
+The fabulous AMIGO INTERNATIONAL Guitar Show in Fort Worth, is the world’s largest consumer guitar event, and is considered by most exhibitors to be the show to attend.